mattmanb/monkey-interpreter/notes/Chapter 3.md

 - This reminds me of Rust, since the last statement/value in a function is the return value.
 There won't be an error if the last line of a program/block is just `7`, the program/block will return 7.

 ## 3.8 Error Handling
+To handle errors, we do similar logic to how return statements are handled.
+They both exit evaluated when they occur, but the error is going to give a message instead of a value.

+An error object gets implemented, then that will be used to convey the error.

+Some new code was added in a few functions to account for the possibility that an error object can now be returned...
+Instead of continuing execution, the current error object gets returned and stops future execution.

+## 3.9 Bindings and the Environment
+"Binding" refers to assignment of a value to an identifier.
+- Identifiers that have set values should evaluate to the set value
+- Identifiers that aren't set should evaluate to an error

+New case for let statements was added, but how will the values be stored?
+I think it'll be a hash map but we'll see...
+- Using 'environments', which are similar to hash maps Making a wrapper class that maps a string key to an Object value (our implementation of an Object)
+- We have to add the `env` map object to Eval so stored variables can be accessed, so every call to Eval needs to be changed to include the `env` variable

+## Functions and Function Calls